 With recent developments in immunosuppression, glucocorticosteroids no longer feature as the main immunosuppressant used following transplantation.
 The use of new immunosuppressant medication may mean that glucocorticosteroids may no longer be necessary after transplantation.
 Rather than helping to prevent rejection of the liver graft they might cause adverse effects.
 The benefits of avoiding glucocorticosteroids or withdrawing them after a short while remain unclear.

-We searched for trials comparing glucocorticosteroid avoidance or withdrawal to continuing glucocorticosteroids and we found 16 randomised clinical trials including 1347 participants.
+We searched for trials comparing glucocorticosteroid avoidance or withdrawal to continuing glucocorticosteroids.
+Seventeen randomised clinical trials were included, of which 16 trials involving 1347 participants provided numeric data for the meta-analyses.
 All of the studies assessed adults who had received a liver transplant.
-We found one more trial that was not completed when our review was completed, so it could not be assessed in our review.
-Of the 16 randomised clinical trials, 10 trials assessed avoidance of glucocorticosteroids compared with slowly reducing glucocorticosteroids (782 participants) and six trials assessed withdrawal of glucocorticosteroids following a slow reduction compared with a longer reduction or long-term use of glucocorticosteroids (565 participants).
-The evidence is current to September 2014.
+Of the 16 randomised clinical trials included in the meta-analyses, 10 trials assessed avoidance of glucocorticosteroids compared with slowly reducing glucocorticosteroids (782 participants) and six trials assessed withdrawal of glucocorticosteroids following a slow reduction compared with a longer reduction or long-term use of glucocorticosteroids (565 participants).
+Only eight trials reported on the type of donor used.
+The evidence is current to May 2017.

 Rejection, severe rejection, and kidney failure may be increased by avoiding or withdrawing glucocorticosteroids compared with continuing glucocorticosteroids.
 Diabetes mellitus and high blood pressure may be reduced by avoiding or withdrawing glucocorticosteroids compared with continuing glucocorticosteroids.
 We did not find any difference in survival of the patients, survival of the liver, other adverse effects, or health-related quality of life.

 Quality of the evidence